ya-ming/Excalibur/README.md

 The first commit was copied from the authur - https://github.com/rhymu8354/Excalibur

-Will follow his videos on this project.
+Will follow his videos on implementing this project.

 ## Usage